 The title track gives me neck-ache just by listening to it.
 In fact, I was listening to it on the way to work this morning and I had to summon up all of my will-power not to try and headbang.
 Headbanging at stupid o’clock in the morning, while walking along a main road is most definitely not recommended.
 I need to remember this… otherwise it’s only a matter of time before the men in white coats come to take me away.
 Also, I must remember not to try and growl along when out walking… this is because it makes me look like a lunatic… and also because I can’t actually growl properly so it just sounds pathetic.

 “Imprint” is another example of Nervecell’s seeming obsession to break my neck.
 Again we are pummelled by rapid fire drumming and HEAVY riffs and vocals.
 Then it’s time for “Shunq (To The Despaired… King Of Darkness)” where Mr Karl Sanders (of Nile) lends the band his vocal stylings.
-The track itself features vocals in both English and Arabic (don’t these guys know I have a hard enough time growling along in English? ).
+The track itself features vocals in both English and Arabic (don’t these guys know I have a hard enough time growling along in English? :P).
 An incredibly enjoyable track from beginning to end.
 If you’ve never listened to Nervecell before, try to listen to this little beauty – you’ll be an instant convert.

 “The Taste of Betrayal” acts as a brief interlude before “Driven By Nescience” crashes into your eardrums.
 The album closes with “Nation’s Plague” – a fantastic end to a fantastic album!

 Does “Psychogenocide” surpass the heady heights reached by “Preaching Venom”?
 Yes – without a doubt!